paulocezar/booking-codesprint/README.md

 $ booking-codesprint serve
 ```

-<sub> **(If you're reading this before the submission deadline the code
-is not on github yet, so please copy the content of the zip file to
-`$GOPATH/src/github.com/paulocezar/booking-codesprint` and run
-`go install github.com/paulocezar/booking-codesprint` instead of the
-`go get -u ...`)** </sub>

 And that's all.
 The service is now running via REST on port 1337 and RPC
 on 13337.
 For more info run `booking-codesprint`.
 Also `booking-codesprint
 serve -h` shows how the database being queried and the ports the service